Oloyedesinmiloluwa/createStory/README.md

 # CreateStory
-App for creating a User Story
+An App for tracking user stories, that is a project managment tool.

 ### Key dependencies